pnp/PnP/Samples/Core.ManageUserCustomAction/readme.md

-# Manage UserCustomAction using SharePoint-Hosted App#
+# Manage UserCustomAction using SharePoint Add-In #

 ### Summary ###
 The Core.ManageUserCustomAction sample shows how to manage UserCustomActions Objects using a Form interface where is possible to include/edit/delete UserCustomActions.
 This sample app extends the Out of the Box SharePoint Object "UserCustomAction" with a basic user interface Form with pre-filled data needed to support the object that allows Power Users to manage custom actions like "Scriptlink", "Ribbons" and "Custom Actions" in the Hosted Site.